rebeccavoogt/flow-cyto-cluster-R/README.md

 3. Make a metadata table (see example below) and save as .csv file.
 4. Open .Rmd file and follow instructions in document.

+## Files:
+- use generic pipeline file for 2 groups
+- use 3 group file for 3 groups

 ## Example metadata table
 filename | sample_id  | group
 ------------- |------------- | -------------